bmeviauac01/datadriven/docs/db/index.md

 # Sample database scheme

 The examples and seminars during the semester will use a sample database.
-The database is a simplified retail management system with products, customers and orders.
+The database is a simplified retail management system with products, customers, and orders.
 This description details the relational schema of the database; the MongoDB variant is the appropriate mirror of this scheme.

 ## The context of the database

 The system is designed to help the retail process of products.
 The _products_ are grouped into hierarchical _categories_. _Customers_ can browse products, place _orders_, and track the _status_ of the orders.

-Customers can have multiple _sites_ (e.g. a retail stores of one company with multiple addresses).
+Customers can have multiple _sites_ (e.g., retail stores of one company with multiple addresses).
 The order can be completed to any of these sites.
-Each customer has exactly one main site, which is where the invoices are addressed.
-An order can have multiple _items_; each item has its own status.
+Each customer has exactly one "main site," which is where the invoices are addressed.
+An order can have multiple _items_; each item has its status.

 An _invoice_ is printed if the order is ready.
 An invoice cannot be changed once it is created.
-Different products have different _VAT_ (value added tax) rates.
+Different products have different _VAT_ (value-added tax) rates.
 These VAT rates are subject to change over time, but these changes must not affect existing invoices.

 ## Data scheme